cosmos/cosmos-sdk/docs/README.md

 The first blockchain in the Cosmos Network is the Cosmos Hub, whose native token is the Atom.
 Cosmos is a permission-less network, meaning that anybody can build a blockchain on it.

 Cosmos can interoperate with multiple other applications and cryptocurrencies.
 By creating a new zone, you can plug any blockchain system into the Cosmos hub and pass tokens back and forth between those zones, without the need for an intermediary.

+## Edit the Documentation

+See [this file](./DOCS_README.md) for details of the build process and considerations when making changes.